- sets up the government - defines the government - protects basic rights of Americans

 - vote in a federal election - run for federal office

-- freedom of expression - freedom of speech - freedom of assembly - freedom of warship - freedom to petition the government - the right to bear arms
+- freedom of expression - freedom of speech - freedom of assembly - freedom to petition the government - freedom of religion - the right to bear arms

 - the United States - the flag

-- give up loyalty to other countries - defend the Constitution and laws of the United States - obey the laws of the United States - serve in the U.S. military - serve (do important work for) the nation (if needed) - be loyal to the United States
+- give up loyalty to other countries - defend the Constitution and laws of the United States - obey the laws of the United States - serve in the US military (if needed) - serve (do important work for) the nation (if needed) - be loyal to the United States

 - vote - join a political party - help with a campaign - join a civic group - join a community group - give an elected official your opinion on an issue - call Senators and Representatives - publicly support or oppose an issue or policy - run for office - write to a newspaper